flynn/flynn/README.md

 Currently the only consumer of the API is [flynn-cli](https://github.com/flynn/flynn-cli).

-flynn-controller communicates with [sampi](https://github.com/flynn/sampi) and [lorne](https://github.com/flynn/lorne) to get the current state and run jobs.
+flynn-controller communicates with the [host service](https://github.com/flynn/flynn-host) to get the current state and run jobs.